The gender pay gap is widening again. Why?

 New Jersey’s violence and safety framework emphasizes survivor protection, accountability, and prevention.
 State law provides tools for survivors of domestic and gender-based violence to seek restraining orders, pursue legal remedies, and access support services.

 Recently, lawmakers have moved to give survivors of serious crimes more time to seek justice.
 Legislation advanced in 2025 would remove time limits for prosecuting human trafficking and kidnapping, recognizing that survivors may not be able to come forward right away.
-Lawmakers have also taken steps to strengthen protections for women in state custody, following widely reported abuse and misconduct at New Jersey’s women’s prison.
+Lawmakers also passed legislation expanding protections for women in state custody, following widely reported abuse and misconduct at New Jersey’s women’s prison.
+The law increases oversight of correctional officers who supervise women in custody and strengthens safeguards intended to prevent abuse and misconduct within women’s correctional facilities.

 New Jersey generally provides accessible voting options and does not impose many of the restrictive voting laws seen in other states.
 State law supports voter participation through registration access, early voting, and mail-in voting.